vychiokas/tower_defense_game/readme.md

 5. Calculate scores
 6. fix shooting stuff
 7. ability to add more maps (or generate maps + waves)
+8. add you own hp if the enemy makes till the end -1

 Code wise: